vethackathon2025/gitmcp-context/META.md

    - Claude knows how AI agents should behave
    - Applied that knowledge to design Victor's personality and capabilities

-2. **Claude wrote Victor's knowledge base**
+2. **Claude wrote the majority of Victor's knowledge base**
    - The markdown files that Victor accesses via MCP
-   - Claude structured content for AI consumption
+   - Claude structured human and AI generated content for AI consumption

 3. **Claude documented the process**
    - This META.md file analyzes Claude's own work
    - AI reflecting on AI development

-**Philosophical Question:** If an AI designs another AI's knowledge base, who is the "author" of Victor's expertise?
+> **Philosophical Question:** If an AI designs another AI's knowledge base, who is the "author" of Victor's expertise?
+>

-**Answer:** **Collaborative authorship.**
+> **Answer:** **Collaborative authorship.**
-- Human: Strategic vision, domain expertise, quality control
+> - Human: Strategic vision, domain expertise, quality control
-- AI: Execution, research, content generation, structure
+> - AI: Execution, research, content generation, structure
-- Result: A solution neither could have built alone in 2 days
+> - Result: A solution neither could have built alone in 2 days

 ---